Louis Grell

 Original letter by Langland & note courtesy of Joseph Langland Papers (FS 181).
 Special Collections and University Archives, University of Massachusetts Amherst Libraries.

-Typically oil on canvas covering large portions of all four to seven walls.
+Typically oil on canvas covering large portions of all four to eleven wall sections.
 TEND A FURNACE 1940

 -All images Copyright protected-